Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Concluding remarks and perspectives

 To illustrate the framework, two statistical models are considered: (a) a linear Gaussian model and (b) a non-linear methane-air reduced kinetics model.
-The estimated information gain (practical identifiability) was shown to agree well with the analytical solution for the linear Gaussian model and was consistent with the intuition that parameters associated with dominant features will have higher identifiability.
-Variance-based global sensitivity analysis also illustrates that high parameter sensitivity is necessary for identifiability.
-The parameter dependencies estimated a priori agreed well with the parameter correlations obtained a posteriori.
-In the case of the methane-air reduced kinetics model, similar agreement in the trend of information gain and variance-based sensitivity analysis was noticed.
-Estimating the dependencies of the parameters revealed a symmetric structure in the statistical model before performing parameter estimation.
+For the linear Gaussian model, it is shown that parameters with large information gain and low parameter dependencies can be estimated with high confidence.
+The variance-based global sensitivity analysis (GSA) also illustrates that parameter sensitivity is necessary for identifiability.
+However, as conclusively shown, the inability of variance-based GSA to capture different forms of uncertainties can lead to unreliable estimates for practical identifiability.
+The information gain equivalent variance obtained using a direct observation model shows that parameters with high practical identifiability will be associated with low measurement uncertainty if observed directly.
+In the case of the methane-air reduced kinetics model, it is shown that parameters with large dependencies can have low information gain and therefore low practical identifiability.
+Further, the proposed estimator can capture non-linear dependencies and reveal structures within the parameter space before performing controlled experiments.
 Such non-linear dependencies cannot be observed when considering a posteriori parameter correlations, as only linear relations can be well understood.